midstar/pycstruct/doc/source/index.rst

 These types may consist of any traditional data types (integer, unsigned integer, boolean and float) between 1 to 8 bytes large, arrays (lists), and strings (ASCII/UTF-8).

-Structs, unions, biftfields and enums can be embedded inside other structs/unions in any level.
+Structs, unions, bitfields and enums can be embedded inside other structs/unions in any level.

 Individual elements can be stored / read in any byte order and alignment.